naheld/markdown-cv/index.md

 ### Professional
 `2017`
 - ASLO National Meeting: "Sensing and Signaling: Two component systems in the marine ecosystem”
+- MIT-Oxford Call of the Wild workshop: "Does Citizen Science "tame" the wild?"

 `2016`
 - MIT-Merck meet-up: “Diagnosing the ocean: protein biomarkers for marine microbe function.”